-You can count on the CD Pro player module in your jukebox or high-end audio player or transport to provide years of reliable service.
-However, just as the needle on your turntable or in an old 45-rpm-record jukebox occasionally needs replacing, the CD Pro player module in your jukebox or hifi playback system may need a new optical pick-up unit (OPU) at some point in its life.
+You can count on the CD Pro in your hifi audio player or transport (or your collectible jukebox) to provide years of reliable service.
+However, just as the needle on a turntable occasionally needs replacing, the CD Pro player module in your hifi playback system may need a new optical pick-up unit (OPU) at some point in its life.
 You may even need to replace the entire player module.

 Jukebox on the Fritz?

 - Service Instructions for CD Pro 1 Player

 - Service Instructions for CD Pro 2 Player

 - Service Instructions for CDM12 Industrial/CD Pro 1 & 2 Turntable Motor Replacement

 - Factory Maintenance Instructions for CD Pro 2 Player